 - In addition to our yearly inspection by a third-party we do a pre-use course inspection every single day that we have guests on tour.
 We also do an additional in-depth course inspection every month to monitor all components and hardware.

 - Owner Korey C. Hampton and Site Manager Michael Waters have completed the In-House Inspector Certification given by the ACCT, demonstrating their knowledge and experience in zip line course inspections.
 Korey also inspects courses around the country through her work with Phoenix and Challenge Towers.

 - We also have a third-party ACCT Professional Vendor Member (PVM) perform periodic Operational Reviews to assure that we are meeting or exceeding ACCT standards for operational procedures.

 - Every piece of customer and guide equipment (i.e. harnesses and helmets) is inspected before and after every single use.
 We also do an additional in-depth gear inspection every other month.

-- All guides must complete an initial 48 hours of training and evaluation before they begin guiding tours.
+- All guides must complete a comprehensive training and evaluation process before they begin guiding tours.
 Additionally, all zipline guides are required to complete monthly refresher trainings for skills such as emergency braking and rescue techniques.